fbpx

 The National Historical and Archaeological Reserve “Pliska” or the Old Town will take you centuries back and “tell” you how the Bulgarian state came into being.

-The National Historical and Archaeological Reserve “Pliska” is extremely well restored and we highly recommend a visit.
+The National Historical and Archaeological Reserve “Pliska” is extremely well restored and I highly recommend a visit.
 There are comprehensive information boards in Bulgarian and English and, as well as the old town, visitors can also explore an exhibition of artefacts discovered during the excavations in the museum, as well as reach the Great Basilica along the paved road built more than 10 centuries ago.

 The Great Basilica in Pliska was completed around 875 and was one of the largest and most beautiful basilicas of its time.
 It was deliberately built outside the walls of the Inner City to make it easily accessible to all.
 To this day, in addition to serving as a tourist attraction, it also functions as a location for wedding ceremonies and baptisms.